 This is always a tricky question, because the easy answer is “You should try to get the highest score you can.”
 But that isn’t really helpful, is it?

-Of course, a lot depends on the schools to which you apply.
+Of course, a lot depends on the schools to which you apply (see ACT scores for the top 100 universities to learn more).
 Generally, the more selective the school, the higher your score should be to be competitive.
 Those universities that require the ACT Writing will almost always have an average score range on their admissions website, so make sure you do your research.
 Most schools do not provide a cut-off score, so theoretically a below-average score will not eliminate you from being considered for admission.
 Then again, it won’t help you either.

 ACT Writing: Essay Percentiles